All students are independently responsible for understanding Ohio Wesleyan’s parking regulations and knowing where they are permitted to park.

 Any student (residential, non-residential, or commuter) bringing a vehicle (automobile, motorcycle, scooter, etc.) to Delaware during an academic year must register the vehicle and properly display an OWU parking permit at all times on and off campus.

 - Series A (all access) parking permits are available to OWU faculty and staff only; however, students with permanent or temporary mobility impairments/disabilities may qualify.
 Written documentation from health services is required.
 Vehicles with A permits may be parked in any designated A, B, or C space, except as otherwise designated.

 - Series B parking permits are available to Sophomore, Junior, and Senior students only.
-The cost of a B parking permit is $175 for the full year.
+Beginning Spring '18, the cost of a B parking permit is $87.50 for the remainder of the academic year.
 Having a B permit does not ensure that students will be able to park in the residential lot where they live.
 Vehicles with B permits may be parked in any designated B, C, or D space, except as otherwise designated.

 - Series D parking permits are available to all students and provide remote campus parking.
 Locations include the Jay Martin Soccer Complex, Meek Aquatics and Recreation Center, Haycock Hall, and designated spaces on the far west side of Williams Drive.
 D permits are free of charge.